Skip to Content

 Security

 Wire UI takes security seriously.
 This page outlines our security practices and how to report vulnerabilities.
+The canonical disclosure policy also lives in SECURITY.md at the repository root.

 Reporting Vulnerabilities